Tabitha Stevens

-Tabitha Stevens (born February 16, 1970) is the stage name for an American pornographic actress.
+Tabitha Stevens (born February 16, 1970) is an American pornographic actress.
 In 2007 she was inducted into the AVN Hall of Fame.

 Career

 Stevens joined the adult-entertainment industry in the summer of 1995 at the age of 25 after meeting erotic performer Racquel Darrian and Darrian's then-husband Derrick Lane at a gym.
 She started out at first in photo spreads for adult magazines Cheri and Hustler.
 She was married at the time but divorced her husband soon after entering the industry.
 Her first scene was with Bobby Vitale in Rolling Thunder for Vivid Entertainment.
 She took a seven-year hiatus from performing before returning to the business in 2009.
 During her hiatus, she owned a sex shop with an ex-husband.

 In 2007, she was inducted into the AVN Hall of Fame.

 Mainstream media appearances

 Stevens has appeared on The Howard Stern Show over 25 times and has made appearances in five seasons of Dr. 90210.
 She has also appeared in various roles in other television series.
 Stevens holds a SAG card and has also done commercial work for Capcom's Street Fighter as well as a number of SEGA TV-commercials.